variotry/knockout-decorator/README.md

 ### 4.Use extenders

-Just attach "@kd.extend to a property or accessor which is attached observable decorator as below.
+Just attach "@kd.extend" to a property or accessor which is attached observable decorator as below.

     @kd.pureComputed
     @kd.extend( { rateLimit: 500 } )